What are performance car camshafts? And should you upgrade yours? Find this out and more in our guide to performance cams.

 Camshafts are a hugely complex subject that verge on top-level physics if you delve deeply into it, but even at a basic level they are probably the most misunderstood subject in UK tuning, leading to very common and pretty major mistakes when choosing cams for your engine.

-This feature should give you a better understanding of performance cams, and what is good for your engine.
+This feature should give you a better understanding of performance car camshafts, and what is good for your engine.

 At the most basic level, camshafts are cylindrical rods of metal in piston engines with lobes protruding from them.
 It’s their job to open and close the inlet and exhaust valves the right amount at the right moment.